Anne Griffin: Writing

 Listening Still was published in 2021.
 Her third novel, The Island of Longin was chosen as Eason's book of the month in May 2023.

 Awards

 As a short story writer, Griffin was awarded the John McGahern Award for Literature.
 She has been shortlisted for the Hennessy New Irish Writing Award and the Sunday Business Post Short Story Award.
-"When All is Said" won the Irish Book Award for best Newcomer in 2019.
+"When All is Said" won the Irish Book Award for Best Newcomer in 2019.

 Personal life

-Griffin is married with one son.
+Griffin lives in Mullingar, County Westmeath, with her husband, James Lowry, and their son, Adam.